 II – The Causes of Magento Internal Server Error 500

 There can be many reasons behind this error.
-However, a 500 error in Magento 2 can originate from one of these most common reasons:
+However, a 500 error in Magento 2 can originate from one of these five most common reasons:

 - Permission issues